jdc20181/TappyBird/README.md

 The first 20 Releases will come fast with small improvments.
 Version 0.1.0 will come after the first `9` releases - `0.0.1-0.0.9`

+*Version 0.0.1.3*

+  -  Addressed a Bug with scoring (See issue 1)

+  -  Made the first level easy.

+  - Added a What's New Dialog.

 *Version 0.0.1.2*

   - Added a Game over dialog.
 Using alert.